vitalics/dotenv-guards/README.md

 string(value, options)
 ```

-Options:
+#### Parameters

+- `value` - [string].
+Parsing string-like value.
+- `options`
-- `fallback` - fallback value if incoming value is not matched by regex or matcher function.
+  - `fallback`- [string] - fallback value if incoming value is not matched by regex or matcher function.
-- `throwOnUndefined` - Throw an error if incoming value is undefined, fallback value is not returned, since it returns an error.
+  - `throwOnUndefined`- [boolean] - Throw an error if incoming value is undefined, fallback value is not returned, since it returns an error.
-- `regexp` - Regexp for incoming value.
+  - `regexp`- [RegExp] - Regexp for incoming value.
 Returns first match.
-- `throwOnNullable` - Throw an error if incoming value is null, undefined, empty string or empty array.
+  - `throwOnNullable` - [boolean] - Throw an error if incoming value is null, undefined, empty string or empty array.
-- `matcher` - Matcher function for incoming value.
+  - `matcher` - [boolean] - Matcher function for incoming value.
 Returns boolean(is matched incoming string or not).
-- `throwOnMismatch` - Throw an error if incoming value is not matched by regex or matcher function.
+  - `throwOnMismatch` - [boolean] - Throw an error if incoming value is not matched by regex or matcher function.

+#### Returns

+`string`

 Example: